sts10/radiation/README.md

 1. Clone this directory into `~/` (so it's next to your public_html directory).
 To do this, run `cd ~` and then `git clone https://github.com/sts10/radiation.git`
 2. Next, you'll need to create a `posts` directory for your posts.
 This needs to be in `~/` as well.
 To do this, you can run `mkdir ~/posts`
-3. By default, Radiation creates you blog at ~/public_html/blog.html.
+3. By default, Radiation creates your blog at `~/public_html/blog.html`.
 If you have a file called blog.html in your public_html directory, Radiation will overwrite it.
-So it it's important to you, back it up somewhere safe!
+So if it's important to you, back it up somewhere safe!

 ### Usage

-At this point your going to need to `cd` to the `radiation` directory to issue commands to Radiation.
+As of Radiation v 0.0.2, you're going to need to `cd` to the `radiation` directory to use Radiation.

 Once you're in the `radiation` directory, simple run `ruby bin/runner.rb` to run Radiation.
 You'll be greeted by a menu.
-Note that Radiation is currently hard-coded to open newly created posts in Vim.
+Note that Radiation is currently hard-coded to open newly-created posts in Vim.

+To edit posts just go into `~/posts` and edit the post you want to edit in whatever text editor you like.
+Then call Radiation and run the publish command from the menu.
+(Note the bugs section below though.)

 ### Where do my Posts Get Saved to?